WinzarH/LikertMakeR/reference/makeCorrAlpha.md

 The algorithm directly builds a positive-definite correlation matrix by solving for item loadings that reproduce the desired average inter-item correlation implied by *alpha*.
-Unlike the earlier swap-based approach of this function, this method guarantees positive definiteness without *post-hoc* repair.
+Unlike earlier versions of this function, this method guarantees positive definiteness by construction, without *post-hoc* repair.

 ## Usage